Hephzihub/ALTSCHOOL-BACKEND-ENGINEER-JOURNEY/README.md

-# ALTSCHOOL CLOUD ENGINEER JOURNEY
+# ALTSCHOOL BACKEND ENGINEER JOURNEY
- This is repo shows all assignments on my Cloud Engineer Journey
+ This repo shows all Practice and assignments on my Backend Engineer Journey